techidaily/site-win11-tips/source/_posts/cut-the-words-start-talking-windows-11s-method.md

  If you're looking for a quick way to open Narrator in Windows 11, there is no better way to do so than by using File Explorer.
 Here's how to do it:

-1. Open Windows File Explorer (see[how to open the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for some quick ways to do this).
+1. Open Windows File Explorer (see [how to open the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for some quick ways to do this).
 2. In the address bar, type "Narrator" and hit Enter.

 That's all; your Narrator should now be ready to go.